RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 2. Website that is a decision matrix for which programming language to learn next based on user provided information.
 Tech: Golang/ HTMX
 3. Personal Finance simulator and decision maker
 4. PQL and SQL wrapper around parquet files with a GUI interface similar to datagrip.
+5. Bitbucket plugin in clojure to add git-semver to PullRequests
+6. VSCode plugin to add Automatic SQL formatting for strings

+### Interesting
+1. Workflow engine that supports job dependencies, retries and priority

-#### CLI Applications
+### CLI Applications
 1. CLI application called `td` that takes the input and makes a todo item in the daily obsidian note with the timestamp of when it was made
 2. OpenAPI client generator.
 Parse a swagger document and generate a client for interacting with that specific API.
 3. Parquet/CSV file combiner and splitter cli tool

+### Simulations
+1. Evolution simulation game with simple plants and animals (Golang?)
+2. Market Trading Simulator using Agents with simple Neural Networks existing as Coroutines.
+They interact real-time with a global market data-structure
+3. Agents that use emails to interact with the world (game over SMTP)

 ## Exercises in Learning
+Projects whose purpose is to expand my knowledge on a particular topic or series of topics.
+These projects could fit into other categories as well, but for my purposes they are strictly educational.

 ### Functional Programming
 1. Using elixir/F# to build a simple website with as little dependency on JavaScript as possible

-#### Simulations
-1. Evolution simulation game with simple plants and animals (Golang?)
-2. Market Trading Simulator using Agents with simple Neural Networks existing as Coroutines.
-They interact real-time with a global market data-structure

 ### Machine Learning
 1. LLM trained specifically on the AST representation of a specific programming language.
 2. Anomaly Detection ML model build on top of Loki logs
-3.

-4.
-5.
-6.
-6.
-7.
-8.
-9.
-10.
-11.
-12.
-13. Tenet management system for landlords
-14. Workflow engine that supports job dependencies, retries and priority
-15. Bitbucket plugin in clojure to add git-semver to PullRequests
-16. VSCode plugin to add Automatic SQL formatting for strings
-17. Agents that use emails to interact with the world (game over SMTP)
+## Projects suggested to me
+These are a collection of projects from peers of mine who have suggested working on a project.

-18. Training a model on a dental X-ray that can detect what type of implant someone has in
+1.  > Training a model on a dental X-ray that can detect what type of implant someone has in
+   \- Louis DeRienzo, 2024